crearo/portfolio/README.md

  - change the static content wherever it is to suit your work.
  - **NOTE**: Hard-refresh your browser (ctrl-shift-r) when you update the js files #19
  - change the `experiences.json` and `projects.json` files with your work and projects.

+Hope this helps you.
+Stay tuned for future endevours.